saeed-sufi/JS_Learning/README.md

 * The important difference between them is that:
   * || returns the first truthy value.
   * ?? returns the first defined value.
+* The combination “infinite loop + break as needed” is great for situations when a loop’s condition must be checked not in the beginning or end of the loop, but in the middle or even in several places of its body.